-Thomas Ross Stripling…resides in Granbury, TX, with his wife, Shelby…played college ball at Texas A&M…on May 12, 2012, he threw the 11th no-hitter in school history, a 1-0 victory over San Diego State…as a junior in 2011, finished the season with a 14-2 record along with a 2.29 ERA…the 14 victories not only led the country but ranked as the third highest single season win total in Texas A&M history…selected as a 2011 All-American by the American Baseball Coaches Association/Rawlings (First Team), Collegiate Baseball (Third Team) and College Baseball Insider (Honorable Mention)…selected as a third team Capital One Academic All-American and a first team Academic All-Big 12 selection…garnered first team All-Big 12 and ABCA/Rawlings All-Midwest Region Team accolades… earned a varsity letter in basketball as a forward and in football as a wide receiver for Carroll High School (Southlake, TX)…originally selected by the Rockies in the ninth round of the 2011 First-Year Player Draft, but did not sign…selected in the fifth round of the 2012 First-Year Player Draft and signed by scout Clint Bowers.
+Thomas Ross Stripling…resides in Houston, TX with his wife Shelby…played college baseball at Texas A&M, where he starred for four seasons, going a combined 31-11 with a 3.13 ERA in 70 games (49 starts)…on May 12, 2012, he threw the 11th no-hitter in school history, a 1-0 victory over San Diego State…as a junior in 2011, finished the season with a 14-2 record with a 2.29 ERA….the 14 wins led the country and ranked third highest for single season in Texas A&M baseball history… selected as an All-American by the American Baseball Coaches Association/Rawlings (First Team), Collegiate Baseball (Third Team) and College Baseball Insider (Honorable Mention)… a standout in the classroom, selected as a Third Team Capital One Academic All-American and a First Team Academic All-Big 12 selection… garnered first team All-Big 12 and ABCA/Rawlings All-Midwest Region Team accolades as well earning Big 12 Pitcher of the Week on three separate occasions…was a three-sport athlete at Carroll High School (Southlake, TX)…originally selected in the ninth round of the 2011 First-Year Player Draft, but did not sign…is a licensed stockbroker and has worked for a financial management firm in some offseasons…selected by the Dodgers in the fifth round of the First-Year Player Draft and signed by scout Clint Bowers.

 In his second season with the Dodgers, he went 3-5 with two saves paired with a 3.75 ERA (31 ER/74.1 IP) in 49 games (two starts) while transitioning to the bullpen ...
 In two spot starts he did not allow a run in 5.0 innings, while going 3-5 with two saves and posting a 4.02 ERA in 47 relief appearances…ranked 15th amongst NL relievers in innings pitched (69.1 IP) ...
 Held hitters to a .246 average, including limiting lefties to a .198 average…ranked seventh amongst NL reliever in opponents' batting average against left-handed hitters ...
 Struck out 74 batters against just 19 walks in 74.1 innings, while also posting a 1.18 WHIP ...
 Recorded his first big league save on May 27 against the Cubs, tossing 3.0 scoreless innings with two strikeouts and allowing just one hit in the Dodgers' 5-0 victory ...
 Used as a pinch runner twice and scored a run in each appearance, including scoring the game winning run via Austin Barnes' walk-off double against the Pirates on May 9 ...
 Made two stints with Triple-A Oklahoma City, from June 15-23 and again from June 26-July 4…during that stretch, he went 1-1 and did not allow an earned run in 3.1 innings in three appearances while striking out four against just one walk ...
 Made the Dodgers postseason roster for all three series and appeared in five games for the club, allowing just four hits over 3.0 scoreless innings of relief with two strikeouts.